nicc777/exploring-aws-kinesis/labs/lab3-non-kinesis-example/README.md

 drwxr-xr-x 3 ec2-user  ec2-user  3 Sep 14 05:20 .

+# The contents of one of the directories from the untarred archive, which should correspond to the contents of the MAIN branch on GitHub
 sh-4.2$ ls -lahrt /data/github/untarred-1663132816-eujrkgh0/nicc777-exploring-aws-kinesis-static-website-6962cbf/
 total 48K
 drwxrwxr-x 2 ec2-user ec2-user    3 Sep 10 14:56 public-website